CSharpTeoMan911/Eva/README.md

 <br>

 * The Vosk speech recogniser is listening permanently, if the listening function is activated.
-Once it recognises the word "Listen" or "Hey listen", the **Moonshine🌕 ASR** engine will be started each recognised sentence from that point will be treated as a potential command.
-The **Moonshine🌕** engine is an on device highly accurate, lightweight, and fast **Speech-To-Text engine**.
+Once it recognises the word "Listen" or "Hey listen", the **Moonshine🌕 ASR** engine will be started each recognised sentence from that point will be treated as a potential command. **Moonshine🌕** is an on-device highly accurate, lightweight, and fast **Speech-To-Text engine**.

 <br>
 <br>